luizmacieldev/crud-fast-api/README.md

 # crud-fast-api
 This repository contains a FastAPI-based microservice for managing user data.
 It provides a RESTful API with CRUD (Create, Read, Update, Delete) operations for users.
 The application is designed to be modular, scalable, and easy to integrate with other services.

----

-### **Repository Description**

-This repository contains a FastAPI-based microservice for managing user data.
-It provides a RESTful API with CRUD (Create, Read, Update, Delete) operations for users.
-The application is designed to be modular, scalable, and easy to integrate with other services.

 #### **Key Features**
 - **Create User**: Add a new user to the database.
 - **Read User**: Retrieve user details by ID or fetch a list of users with pagination.